dcsimg

 Shared property multiple tenancies

-If you've signed a separate tenancy agreement and watch TV in your room, you'll need your own licence.
+If you've signed a separate tenancy agreement and watch TV in your room, you'll need your own licence even if you share the property.
 This TV Licence will also cover communal areas, like a lounge or kitchen.

 Pay for a TV Licence.